MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

     .. tab-item:: Web Browser

-        Navigate to the github repository where you would like to create a branch.
+        Navigate to the GitHub repository where you would like to create a branch.
 You will need ``write`` permission for that repository in order to create the branch.